OdysseyOfTheDragons/pi-server/README.md

 to implement the exclusive mutexes on the file (concurrent reading, exclusive writing).

+Then, I need to test the database, to make sure it works perfectly as intended.
+Also, I need to document whether a function takes a position as an absolute position or as the block poisition (`i` or `16 * i`).
+This would be better to do something that is a block position (to be the same API as for the `pi` function) but it would mean adding a function inside `converter` to decode a `uint64_t` down to a `uint8_t[16]`.

 To improve performance, I shall use `const`, `restrict`, `register`, `inline`, `static` where possible.